Online Stochastic Matching: A Polytope Perspective: Supplementary material of subsec:greedy and sec:extensions .

-Following the same approach as in~\Cref{subsubsec:greedy-rates-complete}, we first identify a common behavior shared by all greedy policies (\Cref{prop:D-greedy-policy}), and then we exploit this behavior to characterize the matching rates achievable by stable greedy policies (\Cref{prop:D-greedy-edge,prop:D-greedy-kernel}).
+As in \Cref{app:greedy-complete}, we first identify a common behavior shared by all greedy policies and then we exploit this behavior to characterize the matching rates achievable by stable greedy policies.

 Since $\{1, 4\}$ is the only independent set of the diamond graph~$D$ that is not a singleton, the possible queue states under any greedy policy can be partitioned as follows: either all queues are empty, or exactly one class has a non-empty queue, or (only) classes 1 and 4 have non-empty queues.
 In other words, the state space of the queue-size process under greedy policies adapted to the graph~$D$ is

 Therefore, greediness entirely determines the decisions made by greedy policies, except if an item of class~2 or~3 enters while there are unmatched items of classes~1 and~4.
-Using the fact that classes~2 and~3 are both compatible with classes~1 and~4, the next proposition shows that all greedy policies adapted to the diamond graph make the same matching decisions as the natural greedy policy adapted to the complete graph~$K_3$ obtained by ``merging'' classes~1 and~4 in the diamond graph.
+Using the fact that classes~2 and~3 are both compatible with classes~1 and~4, we prove formally in \Cref{prop:D-greedy-policy} that all greedy policies adapted to the diamond graph make the same matching decisions as the natural greedy policy adapted to the complete graph~$K_3$ obtained by ``merging'' classes~1 and~4 in the diamond graph.